orivil/grace/README.md

 then will start a new child process with the new executable file, and after that the parent process will wait to exit until all opened connects closed.

-## How does it work

-The server has a file watcher, In this example it watches the executable file "main"(on Linux) or "main.exe"(on Windows), if the file changed, the server will fork a new process and run a new server, if new server be ready, the old process will be killed.

 ## Contributors

 https://github.com/orivil/grace/graphs/contributors